keludso/QDotP/README.md

 k_- = k_x - i k_y
 ```

 Here, `Δ` is the spin-orbit split-off energy, and `ζ(z)` represents the strain-dependent or band-edge contribution included in the model.
 In the finite-element implementation, the electrostatic potential from the nonlinear Poisson solver enters through the spatially dependent band-edge term.
+Strain can be included through Bir-Pikus deformation-potential terms [3].

 ### 4.3 Eight-Band k·p Hamiltonian